ihhub/penguinV/doc/API_description.md

 	&nbsp;&nbsp;&nbsp;&nbsp;in - a color image

 	**Return value:**
 	&nbsp;&nbsp;&nbsp;&nbsp;a gray-scale image with same width and height.
-If the function fails exception imageException is raised.
+If the function fails exception penguinVException is raised.

 	##### Syntax:
 	```cpp